An Incident at the Border

 by Kieran Lynn

-An Incident at the Border had 3 performances almost 12 years ago (between the 9th of March 2012 and the 19th of May 2012) at The Leatherhead Theatre and Cecil Hepworth Playhouse
+An Incident at the Border had 3 performances over 12 years ago (between the 9th of March 2012 and the 19th of May 2012) at The Leatherhead Theatre and Cecil Hepworth Playhouse

 A new young Scottish writer Kieran Lynn offers us a vivid, unusual 35 minute play which is a fierce reminder that borders tend to create their own divisions and conflicts and often provide an excuse for some of mankind’s most brutal behaviour.